dactechie/NADATools_AzFunc/README.md

 ## Pushing to cloud

+Staging slot is now deployed vi github actions - just push to main branch

- Open the VsCode Azure Extn and Expand - Function App> nada-tools-directions-slots right click on staging and deploy in the context menu that pop-up on the top , select the nada-tools-functions-staging option
+- Old Way: Open the VsCode Azure Extn and Expand - Function App> nada-tools-directions-slots right click on staging and deploy in the context menu that pop-up on the top , select the nada-tools-functions-staging option

   if not using the azure extension then: func azure functionapp publish nada-tools-directions --build remote

+  Old way : Pushing to staging SLOT : func azure functionapp publish nada-tools-directions --build remote --slot staging

 ## Open telemetry